-Kharak itself, despite being a giant desert, is a fantastic planet-sized battlefield that does for the ground what the originals did for space.
+Kharak itself, despite being a giant desert, is a fantastic planet-sized battlefield that does for the ground what the originals did for space games.
 The addition of terrain and elevation replicates the three-dimensional battles of the previous games, with the sand dunes providing cover, hiding spots, and high ground from where you can unleash devastating attacks.

-Total War: Warhammer II
+Total War: Warhammer 3

 Still epitomising the ideal of ‘one more turn’ that makes these kinds of games so addictive, Civilization 6 offers a lot more mechanics to bring the world to life around you.
 It’s not just about schmoozing this civ or declaring war on that civ – you’ve got to pay attention to how you’re impacting the world and working towards your goals – of which there is a wide variety.

-There’s plenty to dive into with Civilization 6, whether its the healthy amount of Civ 6 DLC available to buy, or the vibrant and creative collection of Civ 6 mods.
+There’s plenty to dive into with Civilization 6, whether it’s the healthy amount of Civ 6 DLC available to buy or the vibrant and creative collection of Civ 6 mods.
 This is a definitive strategy game for modern times.

 Company of Heroes 2: Ardennes Assault

-Company of Heroes 2 was great but it didn’t quite match the magic of its predecessor.
-Then Ardennes Assault came along; in our Company of Heroes 2: Ardennes Assault review we found that it’s one of the best RTS games you can play.
+Company of Heroes 2 was great, but it didn’t quite match the magic of its predecessor.
+Then Ardennes Assault came along; in our Company of Heroes 2: Ardennes Assault review, we found that it’s one of the best RTS games you can play.

 The US forces and German Oberkommando are fighting over control of the Ardennes in a campaign inspired by The Battle of the Bulge – in true war games style.
-That sets it apart from both Company of Heroes and the sequel alongside its non-linear single-player campaign that plays out across a strategic meta map.
+That sets it apart from both Company of Heroes and the sequel, alongside its non-linear single-player campaign that plays out across a strategic meta map.
 The Germans are dynamic, being reinforced by retreating forces, changing the challenges posed by both story missions and the dynamic skirmishes.

 While the campaign is only played from the American point of view, the US forces are split into three companies, all with unique specialities covering air, support, and mechanised roles.
 These companies all have special officer abilities and upgrade trees, and any can be used to tackle a mission.
-Even if you focus on one, the other two will still be on the map, and can provide assistance by blocking the enemy retreat out of a captured province.
+Even if you focus on one, the other two will still be on the map and can provide assistance by blocking the enemy retreat out of a captured province.

-Command & Conquer: Red Alert 2
+Command & Conquer: Remastered Collection

 In our Endless Legend review, we lavished praise on a 4X game that blends fantasy and science fiction seamlessly, throwing stranded spacemen against magical dragon people in absolutely the most striking hex-based world there is.
-Diverse, gorgeous, it looks almost tangible, like you could reach out and pick up one of the elaborate cities and cradle it in your hands.
+Diverse and gorgeous, it looks almost tangible, like you could reach out and pick up one of the elaborate cities and cradle it in your hands.
 “Don’t worry, citizens.
 We won’t let the horrible man-eating insects devour you and your families,” we whisper into our cupped palms.

 Fascinating factions vie for dominance over the apocalyptic world.
 Each is blessed with unique and interesting mechanics that set them apart and inform how they’re played.
-You have got the horrible aforementioned flesh-eating insect race, the Necrophage, for instance, who are so foul they cannot make alliances with other factions, forcing them to always be the opposition.
+You have got the horrible aforementioned flesh-eating insect race, the Necrophage, for instance, who are so foul they cannot make alliances with other factions, forcing them always to be the opposition.
 Endless Legend is also blessed with a strong narrative that lends it a strong sense of place.
 Every faction has a set of story quests that will inform many of your decisions without backing you into a corner.

 Amplitude has recently released a new historical 4X game called Humankind, which seeks to rival Civilization VI.
 It’s not quite where it needs to be yet to earn a place on this list, but you can read our Humankind review for more details – it’s pretty good already.